HEALTHCARE COST & UTILIZATION PROJECT

 • What is the Nationwide Emergency Department Sample (NEDS)?

 The NEDS is the largest publicly available all-payer emergency department (ED) database in the United States, yielding national estimates of ED visits.
-Unweighted, the NEDS contains approximately 35.8 million records each year from about 1,000 hospital-owned EDs.
-Weighted, it estimates approximately 145 million ED visits.
-The NEDS contains discharges from more than 980 hospitals and approximates a 20 percent stratified sample of U.S. hospital-owned EDs.
+Unweighted, the NEDS contains approximately 30 million records each year from about 1,000 hospital-owned EDs.
+Weighted, it estimates over 125 million ED visits.
+The NEDS approximates a 20 percent stratified sample of U.S. hospital-owned EDs.
 It is constructed using records from (1) the HCUP State Emergency Department Databases (SEDD), which capture information on ED visits that do not result in an admission (i.e., treat-and-release visits and transfers to another hospital), and (2) the SID, which contain information on patients initially seen in the ED and then admitted to the same hospital.
 The NEDS includes ED charge information for approximately 96 percent of all U.S. ED visits, regardless of expected payer.

 Additional information on the NEDS, including a description of data elements and summary statistics, can be found on the NEDS Database Documentation page.
 The database can be purchased through the HCUP Central Distributor, and statistics from the database are available on HCUPnet.